CSE370HCI/react-starter-tutorial/part6.md

 Look at the bottom of Android Studio, you'll see a few panes, one will say Logcat.
 ![Logcat](https://i.imgur.com/UdpjgcW.jpg)

+> Note: If you don't see the LogCat by default, you can show it by either going to `View -> Tool Windows -> Logcat` or simply pressing `Alt+6`.

 The LogCat is where the output of your app will go (and all other apps, if unfiltered).

 ### Some quick notes: